webpack-contrib/copy-webpack-plugin/README.md

         {
           from: "src/*.png",
           to: "dest/",
+          transform: {
-          transform(content, path) {
+            transformer(content, path) {
               return optimize(content);
             },
-          cacheTransform: {
+            cache: {
               directory: path.resolve(__dirname, "cache-directory"),
               keys: {
                 // May be useful for invalidating cache based on external values
                 // For example, you can invalid cache based on `process.version` - { node: process.version }
                 key: "value",
+              },
             },
           },
         },